theseniordads/reject/DOCS/README.md

-# "Reject Demo (Patched Version)" Decompilation notes
+# "Reject Demo (Patched Version)" Recompilation notes

 By **THE SENIOR DADS**